alexandrosmagos/instagram_commenter_ui/README.md

 2. **Time Management**: The tool manages comment timings and can delay the next comment based on user-defined minimum and maximum delay values.
 It avoids spam detection by checking if enough time has passed since the last comment before proceeding with the next one.

 3. **Proxy Management**: It allows the use of proxies.
 The user can enable or disable the proxy usage.
-In case the proxy is enabled, the tool provides an option to select the desired country and city from a list of available options.
+In case the proxy is enabled, the tool provides an option to select the desired country and city from a list of available options. **Not Yet Finished**

 4. **Error Management**: The tool handles errors such as Instagram's 429 error (too many requests) gracefully, by implementing delays and resuming operation when feasible.
 It also displays the time elapsed since the last 429 error.